Erin Kelly on the Connection Between Music and WritingMar 28, 2021

 I have always loved my headphones.
 From the moment I got my first off-brand ‘Walkman’ as a little girl, everything I’ve done, everywhere I’ve been, every stage of my life from schoolgirl to student to young woman, from cassette player with foam headphones to Discman to iPod to smartphone has had a soundtrack only I know about.

-Memories are tied to albums: George Michael in Rome on a school trip, Nick Cave in Portugal (irony!), Joanna Newsom on the train to Brighton on the ways to visit the man I would go on to marry.
+Memories are tied to albums: George Michael in Rome on a school trip, Nick Cave in Portugal (irony!), Joanna Newsom on the train to Brighton on the way to visit the man I would go on to marry.
 Music was how I untangled my thoughts, got ready for things.
 It was a constant.

-The last decade have been my books and babies years, and music has been a part of them, too.
+The last decade has been my books and babies years, and music has been a part of them, too.
 I soon found when I started writing fiction that if I was stuck I was far more likely to find the solution wandering the park or pavements with a song in my ears than I was scowling at a blank page and a winking cursor.
 Not necessarily songs that went with the books but sometimes they were.
 I listened to old rave when I was writing He Said/She Said to bring me back to what it was like to be young and foolish.

 Then a couple of years ago, I moved house, my routine changed and I started listening to spoken word rather than music on my long walk home from my kids’ school, craving the undemanding company that spoken word brings after a morning of shouting at them to put their shoes on.
 I liked listening to ideas being tossed around without the pressure to contribute something intelligent myself.
 I liked reading audiobooks without having to sit down.
 Before I knew it, twelve months had gone by and I, who used to live for new music, had barely listened to any.
 When I tried to listen to a new album, or even an old favourite, it was like the music part of my brain was broken.